bsao17/ReactAppOnGithubPage/README.md

 Add new scripts in your package-json

-'''predeploy": "npm run build'''
+"predeploy": "npm run build"
-'''deploy": "gh-pages -d build'''
+"deploy": "gh-pages -d build"

 push all commits, and run deploy script,

-"""npm run deploy"""
+"npm run deploy"

-## For more informations, here the path with the all instructions -> https://medium.com/swlh/create-deploy-host-react-app-for-free-github-pages-c1f41bed6497
+## For more informations, here the path with the all instructions -> `https://medium.com/swlh/create-deploy-host-react-app-for-free-github-pages-c1f41bed6497`